Taipei MRT & New Taipei Circular Line Guide

 Train FrequencyEvery 12 minutes

-Transfer to Xiaobitan through Qizhang station, which is a couple stations away from Xindian.
+Transfer to Xiaobitan through Qizhang Station, which is a couple stations away from Xindian.
 When leaving this station, you will find a massive shopping center that’s connected to an IKEA.

 7. Taoyuan Airport MRT